goddardYYZ/gopro_as_webcam_on_Steam_Deck/README.md

-# Use your GoPro as a webcam on Linux (without additional hardware)
+# Use your GoPro as a webcam on Steam Deck (without additional hardware)
-> Currently there is no official support for using your GoPro 8, 9, or 10 (the only versions that offer this feature natively) as a webcam on Linux.
+> Currently there is no official support for using your GoPro 8, 9, or 10 (the only versions that offer this feature natively) as a webcam on Steam Deck.
 The web is full of incomplete tutorials for this topic.
 This script tries to simplify this effort.

 ## Installation